-This report has been prepared as part of the seller's instructions to carry out a Single Survey on the property referred to above.
-The purpose of this report is to summarise the Single Survey for the purpose of advising a potential lender on the suitability of the property for mortgage purposes.
+This report has been prepared as part of your instructions to carry out a Single Survey on the property referred to above.
+The purpose of this report is to summarise the Single Survey for the purpose of advising your lender on the suitability of the property for mortgage purposes.
 The decision as to whether mortgage finance will be provided is entirely a matter for the lender.
 You should not rely on this report in making your decision to purchase but consider all the documents provided in the Home Report.
 Your attention is drawn to the additional comments elsewhere within the report which set out the extent and limitations of the service provided.
 This report should be read in conjunction with the Single Survey Terms and Conditions (with MVR).
 In accordance with RICS Valuation - Global Standards 2017 this report is for the use of the party to whom it is addressed or their named client or their nominated lender.
-No responsibility is accepted to any third party for the whole or any part of the reports contents.
-Neither the whole or any part of this report may be included in any document, circular or statement without prior approval in writing from the surveyor.
+No responsibility is accepted to any third party for the whole or any part of this report may be included in any document, circular or statement without prior approval in writing from the surveyor.